-The Clinical Analyst (Medical Scientist) will work as part of a collaborative team to analyse clinical cases based on genetic and genomic assays.
-Working with the Team Leader, Clinical Genomics and Head of Clinical Genomics, the Clinical Analyst will help deliver world-leading genetics and genomics services, including clinical exome analyses.
+The Clinical Analyst (Medical Scientist) works as part of a collaborative team to analyse clinical cases based on genetic and genomic assays.
+Working with the Team Leader, Clinical Genomics and Head of Clinical Genomics, you will help deliver world-leading genetics and genomics services, including clinical exome analyses.
 The position covers all aspects of the testing procedure, from specimen reception and sample processing to variant data analysis and curation, data storage, report generation, LIMS integration, regulatory compliance, and quality management.
 The role focuses on the generation of data and collection of evidence used to derive interpretative clinical reports.

 Australian Genomics is an NHRMC-funded research collaboration of more than 70 organisations committed to integrating genomic medicine into healthcare in Australia.
 Our goals are to improve diagnostics, enable early intervention and support equitable access to genomic medicine.